 Private equity funds in China face the following challenges:

 - Rising difficulty in selection stage: The selection stage is becoming increasingly difficult for foreign private equity funds because:

-- Good deals are becoming scare in China; as a result founders have greater bargaining power vis-à-vis PE funds while negotiating transaction terns and the valuation of the target company.
+- Good deals are becoming scarce in China; as a result, founders enjoy greater bargaining power vis-à-vis PE funds while negotiating transaction terms and the valuation of the target company.

 - Company valuations remain much higher than average.

 - Investment risk: Target firms in the Chinese market have become overvalued because a large number of private equity funds are chasing after a small number of target firms.
 Thus, due to overvaluation of target firms, investment risk is gradually rising in China.